 A sensitivity analysis was conducted to determine the influence of an individual cylinder's position on the resultant drag and enstrophy.
 None of the perturbed individuals were better than the original Pareto-optimal individuals in both fitness metrics, which indicates that the Pareto-optimal solutions obtained using the multi-objective optimization are robust.
 The perturbations tended to have a greater influence on wake enstrophy than on drag, which indicates that enstrophy is more sensitive than drag to specific cylinder placement within porous arrays.
-The most sensitive cylinders were found to be those for which even slight perturbations could significantly alter the internal flow through the array, as observed from the POD-projected vorticity.
-The least sensitive cylinders tended to be isolated from other cylinders in the array or did not have a significant impact on the overall flow.
-For instance, cylinders for individual D appeared to be less sensitive to perturbations compared to the other three individuals, due to the POD flow structures being fragmented so that perturbations to any one cylinder played a small role in modifying the overall flow.
+The most sensitive cylinders were found to be those which could significantly alter the internal flow through the array when perturbed.
+The least sensitive cylinders tended to be isolated from other cylinders in the array.